Click on the tabs below to see the questions and answers.

 A: Yes.
 Our health and safety guidelines require that all students and staffulty who will enter a campus building, including a building on the Italian Center campus, submit a completed daily health questionnaire through Magnus prior to coming on campus.
-The form will indicate that anyone experiencing symptoms of illness should not come to campus.
-The health questionnaire is being finalized and will be available soon.
+The form indicates that anyone experiencing symptoms of illness should not come to campus.
 Click here for instructions for downloading the Magnus App.

 A: As with all rules at King, we expect students to follow the letter and the spirit of our protection protocols.
-In addition to modeling this safe behavior, King faculty will set clear expectations for students, who will commit to following the protocols in the Community Compact and infractions will be addressed as needed.
+In addition to modeling this safe behavior, King faculty are setting clear expectations for students, who commit to following the protocols in the Community Compact, and infractions will be addressed as needed.

 A: Families who elect to have their children learn fully remote this fall will be able to do so.
 Using a variety of digital platforms will facilitate remote learning.
 Read details about the Lower School, Middle School and Upper School fully remote programs.
-Please contact your Division Head as soon as possible, and no later than September 4, to commit to this option.
+Please contact your Division Head as soon as possible to commit to indicate that you may be interested in this option.

 Flik Dining Services will, as always, continue following all proper health, safety, and cleaning protocols.
 Lunches will be delivered to students in classrooms.
-Students will place their daily orders the week prior.
+Students will place their daily orders two weeks prior.
 Students will eat a minimum of 6 feet apart and desks/tables will be cleaned after each lunch.

 Sample selection #1:

 a.
 Ham, Salami, Swiss Cheese on a Kaiser, and Bag of Chips